 Mental Health Overview in Rapid City, South Dakota

 Unfortunately, there are many people throughout the United States that suffer from mental illnesses that seriously impact their life.
-It is important that people living in Rapid City, South Dakota with mental health concerns receive treatment for illnesses such as depression, anxiety, schizophrenia, and PTSD.
+People living in Rapid City, South Dakota with mental health concerns must receive treatment for illnesses such as depression, anxiety, schizophrenia, and PTSD.
 When left untreated, mental disorders can result in serious consequences like substance abuse, dropping out of school, unemployment, homelessness, incarceration, and suicide.
-This overview of mental health in Rapid City will help you understand how mental health issues affect the residents living in the city and will point you towards resources that can help you.
+This overview of mental health in Rapid City will help you understand how mental health issues affect the residents living in the city and will point you toward resources that can help you.

 Mental Health Statistics for South Dakota

-Other statistics shed light on the effects poverty and mental illness have on this community of people.
+Other statistics shed light on the effects poverty and mental illness has on this community of people.
 Natives have the lowest high school graduation rate out of any other race living in Rapid City at 76.45 percent.
 Suicide accounts for 6.1 percent of Native American Deaths compared to 2 percent for whites.
 Natives also have the lowest marriage rate at 20 percent.
-This is almost exactly the same at the divorce and separation rate combined which is at 21%.
+This is almost the same as the divorce and separation rate combined which is at 21%.